OptimalBits/ground/Readme.md

 underlying DOM structure.
 The framework is smart enough to avoid re-rendering unnecessary DOM nodes, as well as deleting the ones that are not part of the current route.

 With this approach it is possible to reduce redundancy dramatically and also create transition effects between views very easily.

+##Basics

 The routing module is started by specifying an optional root (defaults to '/') and a function callback where all the routes will be defined.
 Lets see the simplest possible example:

-	gnd.route(function(req){
+	Gnd.Route.listen(function(req: Request){
 	  req.get(function(){
 	    req.render('/templates/main.jade');
 	  });
 	});

 In this case we will render the [jade](https://github.com/visionmedia/jade/) template *main.jade* into the *body* tag.

 Note that we used jade as an example template engine, any template engine can be used by ground, although it defaults to [underscore](http://underscorejs.org/#template) microtemplates.

+The template engine to use is defined by the *use* method of Gnd global object, for example to use jade as template engine:

+    Gnd.use('template', function(templ: string){
+      return jade.compile(templ);
+    });

 Since the system is hierarchical, if we want to add some more sub routes we can do it like so:

-	gnd.route(function(req){
+	Gnd.Route.listen(function(req){
 	  req.get(function(){
 	    req.render('/templates/main.jade');